-- Dr. Midian Othello Bousfield, a leader in Chicago’s insurance industry, first black person promoted to the rank of colonel in the Army Medical Corps (Chicago, IL)
+- Dr. Midian Othello Bousfield, a leader in Chicago’s insurance industry, the first black person promoted to the rank of colonel in the Army Medical Corps (Chicago, IL)

-- Frank Rudolph Crosswaith, socialist, trade union organizer in New York City, founded and chaired the Negro Labor Committee (New York)
+- Frank Rudolph Crosswaith, a socialist, trade union organizer in New York City, founded and chaired the Negro Labor Committee (New York)